Barbara Tedlock: Career

 After earning her PhD, Tedlock taught at Tufts University, Princeton University, the University of Texas at Austin, and the University of British Columbia.
 In 1987, Tedlock joined the State University of New York, Buffalo anthropology faculty.
 That same year, she edited Dreaming: Anthropological and Psychological Interpretations, an anthology significant for presenting cross-cultural perspectives on dreaming.
 The collection featured cultural perspectives that challenge the typical Western conception of dreaming as a phenomenon existing completely separate from objective reality.

 Tedlock examined how linguistic conventions mediate the performance and interpretation of dream experience.
 She explored how communications about dreams reveal patterns and variations around how different cultures perceive the role and significance of dreaming.
 For example, the Kʼicheʼ Maya people use the first-person pronoun "I" to narrate dreams with the understanding that this "I" does not necessarily relate to the conscious self of the dream teller.
 Likewise, the use of third person pronouns, particularly in relating negative dreams, communicates distance between the dream teller and the experience of the dream self.

 Tedlock rejected the existence of any hard boundary between anthropologist and the peoples with whom they interact in the field.
 She advocated for narrative ethnography as a methodological innovation that honored and more accurately represented the intertwining, interdependent relationship between anthropologist and the subjects of their research.

 From 1993 to 1997, Tedlock, with collaborator and husband Dennis Tedlock, edited American Anthropologist, the American Anthropological Association's flagship journal.
 In 1998, she became the chair of the Department of Anthropology at the University of Buffalo.
-Tedlock serves on the Anthropology and Humanism advisory board.
+Tedlock served on the Anthropology and Humanism advisory board.